chaanakyaaM/max_nhl_scraper/README.md

 The `max_nhl_scraper` package is a Python tool for scraping NHL (National Hockey League) data.
 It allows users to easily extract detailed game data, player statistics, and other relevant information from the NHL's official sources.

+which can be used in training machine learning models and so.

 ## Installation

 You can install max_nhl_scraper directly from PyPI: